 How do we test for it?

-There are many ways to test for and estimate how much visceral fat a person is carrying.
-MRI and CT scans are accurate but extremly costly as a tool to find and monitor visceral fat levels.
-You can take an estimate based on your waistline measurements, over 35 inches for women and 40 inches for men.
+There are many ways to estimate how much visceral fat a person is carrying.
+MRI and CT scans are accurate but extremely costly.
+You can estimate it based on your waistline measurements, over 35 inches for women and 40 inches for men.

-At The Center for Prevention we have found the most effective way to measure and monitor visceral fat levels is the InBody 570.
-This machine allows us to get accurate body composition data on our patients.
-This data allows us to monitor not only visceral fat levels but percent body fat, skeletal muscle mass, and hydration levels.
-This information is crucial in monitoring changes in our patients to see what treatment plans are working and how we can find optimal results.
-The InBody data gives us an overall picture of changes going on with our patients that goes far beyond the scale and helps us provide motivation for ongoing lifestyle improvements.
+At The Center for Prevention we have a very cost effective way to measure and monitor visceral fat levels: the InBody 570.
+This machine allows us to get accurate body composition data on our patients repeatedly over time.
+This data allows us to monitor not only visceral fat but percent body fat, skeletal muscle mass, and hydration levels.
+This information is crucial in monitoring the benefit of our treatment and demonstrate optimal results.
+The InBody data goes far beyond the scale and helps us provide motivation for ongoing lifestyle improvements.

-- Reduce your sugar intake, especially sugary drinks and refined white carbohydrates
+Reduce your sugar intake, especially sugary drinks and refined white carbohydrates and all processed foods.

-- Manage Stress- find mindfulness practices like meditation or yoga to help manage your body's stress response to lower cortisol levels
+Manage Stress- mindfulness practices like meditation or yoga help manage your body's stress response to lower cortisol levels

-- Limit alcohol- when your liver is processing alcohol it is not processing fat.
-The sugars found in alcohol also trigger the body's insulin response
+Limit alcohol- when your liver is processing alcohol it is not processing fat.

 Supplements and Medications for Insulin Resistance and Stubborn Visceral Fat

 Sometimes insulin resistance is so severe that a low carbohydrate diet and exercise do not achieve the reduction in fat that one might expect.
 This can be due to an incomplete commitment to carbohydrate restriction and insufficient time.
 But sometimes a little help is needed.